Skip to main content

 • Past 2 years — the current and previous calendar year

 You can also use the Period filter in the toolbar to set a custom month range.
-Once a period is selected, the coverage timeline loads with your data.
+Once a period is selected, the coverage view loads with your data.

 Coverage timeline

-The coverage timeline is a grid where each row represents an entity (site-utility pair, account, or meter) and each column represents a billing period.
+In Timeline view, each row represents an entity (site–utility pair, account, or meter, depending on the page you chose) and each column represents a billing period.
 Each cell shows the data status for that entity and period at a glance.

 Cell statuses